Bushcraft skills are essential for survival, especially if you plan on bugging out to a remote location.

 Know Your Local Geography

 To be a good forager, you first have to know the lay of the land.
-What type of plants, fruit-bearing trees, and vegetation grow in your area?
+What types of plants, fruit-bearing trees, and vegetation grow in your area?
 Where can you find them?

 Take cattails, for example.
 This wild edible is common in most parts of North America and can be found near ponds and marshes.
 Cacti, on the other hand, are common in the West and Southwest regions of the States and can be found in dry, arid areas like deserts.